Its not the economy stupid, its you and you're not stupid

 Reports from the Military Religious Freedom Foundation have raised questions about the circulation of evangelical prophecy narratives among some members of the US armed forces.² Testimonies from service members suggest that certain training environments or military briefings, supported by senior leaders, have framed Middle Eastern conflicts through the lens of biblical prophecy, connecting contemporary geopolitics to the apocalyptic battles described in the Book of Revelation.

-These interpretations emerge from a theological tradition known as dispensational premillennialism, systematized in the nineteenth century by the Anglo-Irish theologian John Nelson Darby.³ Darby argued that the restoration of the Jewish people to the land of Israel would precede a final tribulation and the return of Christ.
+These interpretations emerge from a theological tradition known as dispensational premillennialism, systematised in the nineteenth century by the Anglo-Irish theologian John Nelson Darby.³ Darby argued that the restoration of the Jewish people to the land of Israel would precede a final tribulation and the return of Christ.

 Darby’s ideas gained widespread influence in the United States through the Scofield Reference Bible (1909), which embedded dispensationalist interpretations directly into biblical commentary.⁴